 The tighter you roll your roulades, the more uniform spiral you'll create.

 You can finish the seared roulades in the oven in order to guarantee they reach 165ºF.
-Simply transfer the skillet to a preheated 350ºF oven and let them bake until they're cooked throughout.
+Simply transfer the skillet to a preheated 350ºF oven and let them bake until they're cooked throughout then remove the toothpicks, slice and serve immediately.